XRICA/XRICA/README.md

 - 👋 Hi, I’m @XRICA
 - 👀 I’m interested in Artificial intelligence++3D++2D...
 - 🧠 I’m looking to collaborate with smart an intelligent teams with same interest.
-- 📫 How to reach me; xavier.rica20@gmail.com
+- 📫 How to reach me;LinkedIn

 <!---
 XRICA/XRICA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.